Deepening Connection with Nature - 5-nights

-Accommodation is in fully-furnished, cosy bell tents pitched in Sharpham's woodland, close to the River Dart in a designated Area of Outstanding Natural Beauty.
+Accommodation is in fully-furnished, single, cosy bell-tents pitched in Sharpham's woodland, close to the River Dart in a designated Area of Outstanding Natural Beauty.

 - nature connection and nature sensing activities - cultivating moment to moment awareness in the outdoors